NuSkooler/enigma-bbs/docs/admin/oputil.md

   Generally an area tag can also include an optional storage tag.
 For example, the area of 'bbswarez' stored using 'bbswarez_main': bbswarez@bbswarez_main

-  When performing an initial import of a large area or storage backing, --full-scan is the best option.
+  When performing an initial import of a large area or storage backing, --full is the best option.
 If re-scanning an area for updates a standard / quick scan is generally good enough.